 It is not advisable to drink tap water in Phong Nha.
 Along with the common risks of drinking tap water in a third world country, tap water in Phong Nha contains high amounts of limestone, calcium, and other minerals.
-Please drink bottled water.
+Please drink bottled water or boiled water.

 The market in Phong Nha is located along the main road, just between the Best BBQ Pork & Noodle Shop in the World and the Phong Nha Tourism Center.
 The market can seem a little chaotic but it’s worth checking out, especially if there’s anything you need.

 Bring small bills with you, and don’t expect anyone to speak English.
 Everyone in the market is very friendly, but you can expect stares if you are a foreigner.
 Unfortunately you can also expect that in some places you will receive a “foreigner price”.

 Feel free to bargain in the market, and enjoy winding your way through the back of the market where the freshest fruits and veggies lie.
 The market is best visited around 6 – 9 AM.
 It is open until about 11 AM, and then closes for a few hours until the afternoon.
 It opens again around 2 PM and goes until about 6 PM (hours vary at different times of year and at shop vendors’ discretion).
 You will be able to find basic things such as hats, socks, flip-flops, raincoat, snacks, etc but not proper trekking clothes.